This article explains how to enable or disable autocorrect when using the on-screen Touch Keyboard on Windows 11.

 - Turning off autocorrect on the Touch Keyboard in Windows 11 can help reduce typing frustrations.

-- You have the flexibility to enable or disable the autocorrect feature based on your preference and typing style.
+- You can enable or disable the autocorrect feature based on your preference and typing style.

-- Accessing the setting is straightforward through the Windows Settings app, allowing users to customize their experience effortlessly.
+- Accessing the settings is straightforward through the Windows Settings app, allowing users to customize their experience effortlessly.

-- This feature not only enhances usability for individuals who may struggle with spelling but also caters to fluent users who prefer manual input.
+- This feature enhances usability for individuals who may struggle with spelling and caters to fluent users who prefer manual input.

 - Adjusting this setting can significantly improve your typing efficiency and overall user experience on Windows 11.